 (d) IP addresses; and

-(e) Details related to marketing our services, including recording your usage of our website and the mailing lists for which you have subscribed or unsubscribed.
+(e) Details related to marketing our services, including recording usage of our website and the mailing lists for which a Data Subject have subscribed or unsubscribed.

-(a) it is required to fulfill a contract with you;
+(a) it is required to fulfil a contract with a Data Subject;

 (b) it is required for us to comply with the law;